joinpursuit/Pursuit-Core-Web/react/props_and_component_structure/README.md

 // ...
 ```

-You can see here that we start out our functional `ProductPage` component with an array of objects, each with certain consistent traits: `name`, `manufacturer`, and `price`.
+You can see here that we start our functional `ProductPage` component with an array of objects, each with certain consistent traits: `name`, `manufacturer`, and `price`.

 We then then use this array to render our products in JSX: